Update: Introduction and ‘Specifications & Features’ sections updated and ‘eM Platform’ section added.

 What is the Kia Stinger electric successor release date?

-The Kia Stinger electric successor could arrive in 2024 or 2026.
+The Kia Stinger electric successor could arrive at dealers in early 2026 as Kia’s flagship EV sedan.

 What will be the Kia Stinger electric successor price?